wtsia/Blog-Site/roverblog/content/posts/cs.API-design.md

 >Amazon's development of APIs in 2001-2002 connected the Amazon organization via web services.
 With good API documentation, the use of APIs in Amazon allowed for expansion towards infrastructure provisioning services--going from book retailer to AWS.
 Seamless switching from website to mobile.

 ##### Disney
->Disney's use of a band is an IoT device that enabled an Omnichannel method to access keys, rides, etc. This allowed not only widespread usage, but also data-drive approaches to problems.
+>Disney's use of a band is an IoT device that enabled an Omnichannel method to access keys, rides, etc. This allowed not only widespread usage, but also data-driven approaches to problems.

 ##### Summary:
 Define APIs.
 Understand Digital Feedback Loop.
 Business benefits, and API value in real life.